furritos/vue-flask/README.md

 * Removed strict requirement of virtual environment and leaves that option to the end-user
 * Usage of a fixed top navigation bar in lieu of tabs
 * Updated versions of JavaScript components
-* Handed over the responsibility of Bootstrap over to Flask
+* Handed over the responsibility of Bootstrap to Flask

 ## Stack